Rambalac/ACDDokanNet/Readme.md

   * Mount and try to repeat your problem.
   * Go to Options section
   * Click Export Log, select location and file name, Save
-  * Click Open GitHub issue, fallow GitHub instruction to create Issue and attach exported log.
+  * Click Open GitHub issue, follow GitHub instruction to create Issue and attach exported log.

 * If you have problems preventing to open settings windows in "Run as Administrator"
   * Open Windows Event Viewer, go to Windows Logs - Application